jw35/acp_lobby_screen/widgets.md

 Widget implementation
 =====================

+Widgets should avoid referencing any resources (styles, images, etc.) from outside the widgit directory so that widgets are self contained and will work anywhere.
+Likewise, widgits should only access resources using relative URLs so that they work from any server and at any position in URL space.

+Widgits should expect their output to be clipped to the size of the DOM element passed to their init() method and should not do anything to circumvent this.

 Using this API, widgets can be implemented an a variety of ways:

-* A purely static widget can just use HTML and CSS to render its content and omit the JavaScript file.
+* A purely static widget that just uses HTML and CSS to render its content and which omits the JavaScript file.

 * A 'dynamic' widget can render its content using JavaScript in response to an `init()` call and based on the parameters passed on object instantiation.
 It could render all of the content, or update skeleton content loaded from HTML.
+Note however that the same skeleton HTML will be loaded in each case which may lead to namespace problems such as clashing 'id=' parameters.

 * Content for dynamic widgets could be rendered entirely by JavaScript, probably based on information retrieved by an API, or could be generated